ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## VDAFs and Compute Requirements

 The choice of VDAF can impact the computation required for a DAP task.
-For instance, the Poplar1 VDAF {{!VDAF}} when configured to compute a set of heavy hitters requires each measurement to be of the same bit-length which all parties need to agree on prior to VDAF execution.
-The computation required for such tasks increases superlinearly as a function of the chosen bit-length, as multiple rounds of collection are needed for each bit of the measurement value, and each bit of the measurement value requires computation which scales with the chosen bit-length.
+For instance, the Prio3SumVec VDAF {{!VDAF}} requires each measurement to be vectors of the same length, which all parties need to agree on prior to VDAF execution.

-When dealing with variable length measurements (e.g domain names), it is necessary to pad them to convert into fixed-length measurements.
-When computing the heavy hitters from a batch of such measurements, VDAF execution can be terminated early once once the padding region is reached for a given
-measurement: at this point, the padded measurement can be included in the last set of candidate prefixes.
-For smaller length measurements, this significantly reduces the cost of communication between Aggregators and the steps required for the computation.
-However, malicious Clients can still generate maximum length measurements forcing the system to always operate at worst-case performance.
+The computation required for such tasks increases linearly as a function of the chosen length, as each vector element must be processed in turn.

-Therefore, care must be taken that a DAP deployment can handle VDAF execution of all possible measurement values for any tasks that the deployment is configured for.
-Otherwise, an attacker may deny service by uploading many expensive reports.
+Therefore, care must be taken that a DAP deployment can handle VDAF execution of all possible VDAF configurations for any tasks which the deployment may be configured for.
+Otherwise, an attacker may deny service by uploading many expensive reports to a suitably-configured VDAF.

 Applications which require computationally-expensive VDAFs can mitigate the computation cost of aggregation in a few ways, such as producing aggregates over